Create a Website Account - Manage notification subscriptions, save form progress and more.

 To obtain the Temporary Food Permit Application, please click here.

 Simply call the office at 978-829-1870 , option 0, and request an inspection.
 You will be put in contact with the inspector that covers your area.
 Inspections will be conducted within 7 days of request.
 You can also go to the Housing page under Health Department to fill out a form request.

 The Landfill is open to residents on Monday 8:00 am-3:00 pm (yard waste only), Wednesday 7:30 am-3:00 pm, Friday 7:30 am-12:00 pm and Saturday 7:30-1:00 pm.

 Public access computers are available for use with a library card for one hour at no charge.
 Printing is $.10 per page in black & white, and $1 per page for color.

 All events in a City of Fitchburg Park, Playground, and/or Field require a park permit.
-Permits Applications are available on the Parks Division Webpage or in the Recreation Department Office at Landry Arena, 1000 John Fitch Hwy, Fitchburg.
-Applications are not permits.
-Please have a permit in hand before advertising your event.
-Events expecting more that 50 guests should plan on filling out a City of Fitchburg Public Assembly form through the Fitchburg Fire Department.
+Permits Applications are available on the Parks Division Webpage via OpenGov or in the Recreation Department Office at City Hall Fitchburg.
+Applications are not permits, please have a permit in hand before advertising your event.
+Events expecting more than 50 will need to complete a City of Fitchburg Public Assembly form through the Fitchburg Fire Department.

 Please call the DPW 24-hour hotline at 978-829-1900.
 The phone is answered by dispatch on Mon-Fri from 7:00 - 3:00 PM.
 All other hours it's answered by a service center which will contact a DPW employee to come assist you.
 If you are calling in off hours please allow the phone to ring, it will be answered 100% of the time.